I’m Claudia Heidelberger, and I am your hostess for the show and tell!

 Growing up in an era long before the Internet was a household commodity, my days were wasted away with tv, reading, and creativity.
 I have always been fascinated by puzzles and the act of taking things that otherwise look like nothing, and bringing them together to create something.
 As such, I have always worked well with my hands.

 Over the course of my life, I’ve practiced art in every medium imaginable: leather, wood, ceramics, bookbinding, decoupage, silk screening, drawing, painting, jewelry design, polymer clay, cookingphotography, web development, sewing, and crocheting.
-I do not have any formal training in any of these mediums other than the 4 years of art classes in high school.
+I do not have any formal training in any of these mediums other than the encyclopedia and 4 years of art classes in high school.
 When I take an interest in something, I immerse myself fully into the experience and learn by doing.
 A lot of love and attention to detail goes into anything I make.

 Trivial factoids of no great importance